Sinners

 What a Great Mid-Credits Scene

 The movie would have been much worse off without this scene.
 Unlike most gimmicky mid/post credits scenes, this one was profoundly important.
 I’d argue to say that without it the movie is incomplete.
 This completely flips the ending as we know it, and for the better.
-Stack and Mary showing up 60 years later, looking pretty put together, suggests a whole fantasy world exists.
+Stack and Mary showing up 60 years later, looking pretty put together, suggests a whole broader universe exists.
 But more importantly, it proves that they have autonomy since Stack took Smoke’s deal to live and didn’t reneg or try to just bite him afterwards.
-Which then proves that they have independent motivations.
+During the main conflict, it’s unclear if they are being controlled by Remmick, but this scene proves that they have independent motivations.
 It gives the brothers a stronger bond as well as emphasizes their differences.
-Stack was always more impulsive and aggressive, whereas Smoke is more reserved and thoughtful.
+Stack was always more impulsive, aggressive, and ambitious, whereas Smoke is more reserved, thoughtful, and community focused, but they cared about each other no matter what disagreements they had.

 The brothers’ different relationships is key to their choice of “ending”.
-Stack and Mary are more upset at traditional society, as their main rift is how they can’t be together due to their racial differences in a Jim Crowe Mississippi is a fair and obvious hurdle.
+Stack and Mary are more upset at traditional society, as their main rift is how they can’t be together due to their racial differences in a Jim Crowe Mississippi.
+And it is a fair and obvious hurdle.
 For them to elect to join a new community, one that actively rejects the tenets that has systematically forced them apart for so long makes sense.
-Versus Smoke and Annie who are more spiritual, believing in their souls and more importantly, intently want to be reunited with their child in the afterlife.
+Versus Smoke and Annie who are more spiritual and reserved, believing in their souls and more importantly, intently want to be reunited with their child in the afterlife.
 There is much less animosity between them, they are much more empathetic and understanding of their situation.

 As a side note, it could even be argued that the converted Klan couple also “saw the light” and became more tolerant because of their new vampiric memories.
+They went from racists to just musicians looking to have a good time.
 Though it does raise an odd question regarding the Choctaw hunters.
 They kind of sit in defiance of this alternative life path and inadvertently support the Western society that we know very well isn’t very kind to them either.
 Perhaps a post credit scene could find a way to align them more with Annie and Smoke’s perspective, that provides a counterexample to the vampire way, with some faith, community, and music.

 This Could Have Made It Better